merlante/quarkus-kafka-inventory-demo/guides/long-running-app-guide.md

 (As part of the script, the rhoas cli will prompt you to login.
 If a kafka cluster with the supplied name, i.e. my-inventory-demo, already exists, it will reuse it, but will delete and recreate the topics specified.)

+> Alternatively, terraform can be used to create the Kafka cluster, topics and service account.
+See [Creating Red Hat Openshift Streams for Apache Kafka inventory demo cluster, topics and service account using terraform](https://github.com/merlante/quarkus-kafka-inventory-demo/blob/master/guides/terraform-kafka-install.md).

 | :warning: Note             |
 |:---------------------------|
 | For now, if you want to run this command again with a completely free slate, you'll have to manually delete internal available-stock-* topics as well.
 (This is a bug because the command should clear all state.)     |